gjbex/training-material/Misc/README.md

     VSC user day, workshop on profiling and debugging.
 1. `worker_atoos.pptx`: slides for VSC lunchbox session on the worker and atools frameworks for parameter exploration scenarios.
+1. `Notebooks`: material for a lunchbox session on Jupyter notebooks.